elaforge/karya/doc/derivation.md

 Because the seed depends on the stack, two calls on the same event will get the same random sequence.
 Hopefully that's not a problem.

-'Derive.Call.Random' has some randomness-using calls.
+'Derive.Call.Prelude.Random' has some randomness-using calls.